PanchalYash28/DSA/README.md

       Function Declaration , Call and *args and **kwargs use User Defined and Build in Functions
       Use of Global Variable, "__name__" variable, import keyword

+List Folder
+      Creating and Accessing List in different ways